Step 8: The externalDocs object (OpenAPI tutorial)

 When you do, in the Swagger UI, a link appears after the API description along with other info about the API:

-Here you can probably start to see challenges with integrating the Swagger UI output with the rest of your documentation.
+At this point, you can probably anticipate some challenges with integrating Swagger UI with the rest of your documentation.
 It seems that you will likely have two outputs and a semi-fragmented user experience.
 The

 externalDocs object at least gives you a predictable place to link back to your other non-reference topics.
-See the related topic, Integrating Swagger UI with the rest of your docs for tips on how to integrate your Swagger UI output into your regular documentation.
+See Integrating Swagger UI with the rest of your docs for more information on integration strategies.

 Seeing the finished result